 The book has a happy ending: ‘Tag comes safely from her sleep to see a world which, once empty of value, now seems soaked with meaning.
 “There was majesty and grace in the pace of the swaying branches of the willows.
 There was kindness… My sleep had worked.
 I was soft and calm and felt things.”
 The book’s surface-level moral (appearing in a drugged-out dream-vision that rivals Taipei’s psilocybin death climax) is something like intimacy, presentness, the acceptance of your lot:

 I tried to remember my life, flipping through Polaroids in my mind.
 “It was so pretty there.
 It was interesting!”
 But I knew that even if I could go back, if such a thing were possible with exactitude, in life or in dreams, there was really no point.
 And then I felt desperately lonely.
 So I stuck my arm out and I grasped onto someone… and that other hand steaded me somehow as I fell past whole galaxies, mercurial waves of light strobing through my body, blinding me over and over… I was crying.

 But there are other psychic patterns to track in ‘Tag’s transformation, changes in behavior and self-modeling that point somewhere further.
 She gives away an entire designer wardrobe and starts shopping for basics at a Goodwill.
 She has a transcendent experience in front of a vanitas painting at the Met, culminating with her placing a palm on its craquelure surface.
-Where the novel opens with ‘Tag buying two large coffees for herself at the bodega—part of a multi-drug choreographing of bodily pleasure—it ends with her picking up cornflakes to feed pigeons in the park.
+The novel opens with ‘Tag buying two large coffees for herself at the bodega—part of a multi-drug choreographing of bodily pleasure.
 (Baumeister: In the 20th C, the self replaces the state and the religion as the basis for work & worship.)
+It ends with her picking up cornflakes to feed pigeons in the park.